GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 When composition is used along with pattern matching, we also get error processing almost
 for free without these ugly try/catch blocks around every function call.
-An error will
+An error simply
-short-circuit the happy path.
+short-circuits the happy path.
 Tiny functions with focused responsibilities facilitate
 code malleability.
 Although, since functions should be curried, and the plumbing logic may
 be scattered across typeclasses, there are some limits.